 Role Focus of service Mediator Facilitate the parties' negotiations, and if the parties agree, offer a view on the merits or suggest possible settlement terms.
 Help parties to reach their own negotiated settlement.
 Expert Non-binding evaluation for one party.
 Non-binding evaluation for both/all parties.
 Binding determination.
 Evaluation of the strengths and weaknesses of the party's case.
 Provide a basis for negotiated settlement.
 Binding resolution of one or more issues in dispute.
-Dispute Board Member Provide opinion on issues that have potential to cause disputes (standing DBs only). ----------------------------------- Avoidance/de-escalation of disputes. - Dispute resolution assistance.
+Dispute Board Member Provide opinion on issues that have potential to cause disputes (standing DBs only).
+Provide recommendations on disputes (DRB).
+Provide contractually binding decisions on disputes (DAB).
+Avoidance/de-escalation of disputes.
+Dispute resolution assistance.
 Binding resolution of disputes, which may be revisited in arbitration or litigation.
 DOCDEX Expert Non-binding expert's decision, unless otherwise agreed by the parties.
 Unless otherwise agreed by the parties, a non-binding resolution of disputes arising out of a trade finance instrument undertaking or agreement.